mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/project-deployments/index.md

 After the manifests are federated, there are various commands that can be executed from the CLI to check the federation status.

-On the manager cluster, check for your `FederatedKustomization` and `FederatedGitRepository` resources.
+On the management cluster, check for your `FederatedKustomization` and `FederatedGitRepository` resources.
 The `status` field reflects the propagation of manifests:

 ```bash
 $ kubectl get federatedkustomization -n<PROJECT_NAMESPACE> <GITOPS_SOURCE_NAME> -oyaml